-Rosin is a fairly new addition to the world of cannabis concentrates.
+Rosin, an extract made with devices like the Rosineer PRESSO, is a fairly new addition to the world of cannabis concentrates.
 Rosin is a completely solventless extract that is made with nothing more than heat and pressure.
 How exactly does this work?
 Well, a device called a Rosin Press is the most popular way to produce this pure cannabinoid extract.

 While some people attempt to use hair straighteners and flat irons, these devices are not quite up to par with the results that a rosin press can produce.
 They lack the most important features that a rosin press has: temperature and pressure control.

 Rosin presses operate by means of 2 metal plates that are heated to a precise temperature depending on the results you wish to obtain.
 Your flower is placed between these plates, usually on a sheet of parchment paper, and then compressed with tons of force.